Lasers for fluorescence & photoluminescence

 Our single frequency continuous wave laser sources offer unrivalled wavelength stability and narrow linewidth, resulting in higher spectral and spatial precision for fluorescence imaging.
 Our visible lasers at 532 and 640 nm as well as our UV lasers at 320 and 349 nm provide high spectral and spatial precision for direct fluorescence imaging of aromatic amino acids and DNA quantitation.
-Our lasers are designed for integration over a range of wavelengths within a small footprint, making them easy to use and integrate into fluorescence imaging systems.
+Our lasers are designed for integration into fluorescence imaging systems over a range of wavelengths within a small footprint.

 Photoluminescence is a general term covering the two light emitting mechanisms of fluorescence and phosphorescence.
 In the most rigorous sense, fluorescence is the emission of light from an electron excited into one of its singlet states within the material - commonly a very fast emission following excitation - whereas phosphorescence is the emission of light from the triplet state - causing a slower and more delayed emission of light.